WHAT TO PRACTICE AFTER THE INTRODUCTORY CLASS

 Choose 1 or 2 things that you like most, and practice those.
 Please do not get obsessed with those exercises either.
 After practicing, please relax about and do something else.

 A) Center of the palms.
-Push the center of your right palm.
-Push the center of your left palm.
-Now feel the center of your palms.
+Feel the center of your palms.
+You can feel the right side, then the left side.
 Now feel both centers at the same time.
 You are NOT thinking about them.
 You are really finding and feeling the centers of your palms.
 Let your whole experience in this moment be the center of your hands.

-B) Any symmetrical points: Feel any symmetrical points (feet; or knees; or hip sockets; or shoulder sockets; or hands) in your body at the same time.
+B) Any symmetrical points: Feel any symmetrical points (feet; or knees; or hip sockets; or shoulder sockets; or hands; or center of the soles of your heels) in your body at the same time.
 If you cannot feel both at the same time, feel one side first.
 Then, feel the other, then both at the same time.
-This will help center your mind.
+This will help center your mind, and balance better both sides.
 You do not need to do all of those mentioned points.
 Just choose one.
 When you are deep in any part of your body, you enter the whole internal space of your body.

 2) WHEN TO PRACTICE